hsutter/cppfront/README.md

 <image align="right" width="150" src="https://user-images.githubusercontent.com/1801526/188887745-23e0c3a0-3ea7-4589-993c-f54fe662b107.png"> For me, ISO C++ is the best tool in the world today to write the programs I want and need.
 I want to keep writing code in C++... just "nicer":

-- with less ceremony to remember;
+- with less complexity to remember;

 - with fewer safety gotchas; and

 - with the same level of tool support other languages enjoy.

-If you're a C++ programmer, you may know what I mean...
+If you're a C++ programmer, this might resonate with you...
 I want "C++, the powerful and expressive parts" without "C++, the cumbersome and dangerous parts."
 That C++ is an awesome language.
 More like that please.

 We've already been improving C++'s safety and ergonomics with every ISO C++ release, but they have been "10%" improvements.
 We haven't been able to do a **"10x"** improvement primarily because we have to keep 100% syntax backward compatibility.